Cirque du Pippin: The Tony-Winning Revival SoarsJanuary 9, 2014 - by Melanie Baker

-Under a hallowed circus tent, an ambitious prince sets out on a quest to live an extraordinary life.
-It’s a declaration that touched Broadway for the first time in 1972 with Stephen Schwartz’s enchanted musical Pippin, which centers on a young man who yearns to find his greatest joy and his own, unique “Corner of the Sky.”
+Under a billowing circus tent, an ambitious prince sets out on a quest to live an extraordinary life.
+It’s a declaration that touched Broadway for the first time in 1972 with Stephen Schwartz and Roger O. Hirson’s enchanted musical Pippin, which follows a young prince on a quest to find joy in his own unique “Corner of the Sky.”

 Photo: Joan Marcus

-Originally directed by legendary choreographer Bob Fosse, Pippin shatters the fourth wall, inviting theatergoers on the title character’s journey alongside an eccentric and bewitching circus troupe.
+Originally directed by legendary choreographer Bob Fosse, Pippin breaks through the fourth wall, inviting theatergoers to join the title character on his odyssey—an adventure overrun by a troupe of eccentric and bewitching characters.

-This time around, director Diane Paulus (Hair; Porgy and Bess) brings a balanced concoction of magic, whimsy, and humanity to the show.
-Paying homage to the big top mystique, Paulus—working alongside “circus creator” Gypsy Snider of Les 7 doigts de la main (7 fingers)—puppeteers a cast of high-flying acrobats, muscle-bound hunks, perfectly synchronized dancers, and an adorable leaping pup.
+This time around, director Diane Paulus (Hair; Porgy and Bess) brings a balanced concoction of magic, whimsy, and humanity to Pippin.
+Paying visual homage to the big-top mystique, Paulus works alongside “circus creator” Gypsy Snider of Les 7 doigts de la main (7 fingers), puppeteers, a cast of high-flying acrobats, hunks of muscle, synchronized dancers, and an adorable leaping pup.
 And that’s just the ensemble.

 Anthony Wayne, Patina Miller, Andrew Fitch.
 Photo: Michael J. Lutch

-Taking on the role of Leading Player, Patina Miller sheds the nun’s habit from her Tony-nominated performance in Sister Act for a far more fitted costume, demonstrating power and prowess in a demanding dance role.
-With choreography by Chet Walker (in the style of Fosse), Miller’s precision and sharp movements create spellbinding visuals as she guides Pippin on his adventures with a feminine sass and strength that offer a major contrast to those of the original cast’s Leading Player, Ben Vereen.
+Taking on the role of Lead Player, Patina Miller — who picked up a Tony statuette for her performance — demonstrates power and prowess in the demanding song-and-dance role.
+Under Chet Walker’s choreography (in the style of Fosse), Miller guides Pippin on his journey with a spellbinding feminine sass and strength that defies comparisons to the Broadway’s original Lead Player, Tony winner Ben Vereen.

-Notably, it is only towards the show’s conclusion that the Leading Player’s position as show runner collides with the true hero—the golden-natured Pippin.
+Notably, it is only towards the show’s conclusion that the Lead Player’s position as show runner collides with the true hero: the golden-natured Pippin.

 Matthew James Thomas.
 Photo: Joan Marcus

-For the role, Thomas reprises some of the thrill and physicality of Spidey in a totally different, but ultimately viable, other world.
-“With Pippin, the physical challenges actually present more instant danger that I am fully responsible for, so I drink lots of coffee,” he admits.
+For the role, Thomas reprises some of the thrill and physicality of Spidey (he was Reeve Carney’s alternate in the role), but in a totally different other world.
+“With Pippin, the physical challenges actually present more instant danger that I am fully responsible for,” he explains.
+“So I drink lots of coffee.”

 Charlotte d'Amboise performing "Spread a Little Sunshine."
 Photo: Joan Marcus

 In the final act, Pippin’s hunt for an extraordinary life takes a turn towards a much more human quality.
-Through lessons learned, maturity gained, and a uniquely profound “Love Song,” the wide-eyed prince learns to see the extraordinary in the ordinary, the everyday magic found in reality—not without mind-bending spectacle, awesome performances, and a grandiose score, of course!
+Through lessons learned, maturity gained, and a uniquely profound “Love Song,” the wide-eyed prince learns to see the extraordinary in the ordinary and the everyday magic found in reality, brilliantly accompanied by mind-bending spectacle and the grandest of grand finales!